Matucana haynei (Otto ex Salm-Dyck) Britton & Rose

 All species are sensitive to moisture.
 Watering should, therefore, be limited to the growing season and should be made only when the substrate is completely dry.
 It must be suspended during the winter.
 Since they tend to lose their roots in cold and wet, these plants must be kept warm even in winter.
 A temperature not under 50 °F (10 °C) is suitable.
 Some species, for natural adaptation, can resist temperatures below 32°F (0°C).

-If the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated), the growth is quite fast and you can get blooms already after 2 to 3 years after birth.
+If the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated), the growth is quite fast.
+You can get blooms already after 2 to 3 years after birth.

 Learn more at How to Grow and Care for Matucana.